hunter-college-ossd-fall-2019/tobyau-weekly/about.md

 permalink: /about/
 ---

-You should put some information about you here.
+I'm currently an undergraduate student studying Computer Science at Hunter College.
+I specialize in web technologies but also interested in expanding my knowledge towards mobile app development and data science.

 ### More Information
-I'm currently an undergrad studying computer science at Hunter College.

-I specialize in web technologies but also interested in expanding my knowledge towards mobile app development and data science.
+When I'm not coding, I like to hang out with friends and catch up on their lives, play handball/volleyball, go biking, and have a good time.